 Besides being the funny guy at times, I also participated in discussions we had in some of the classes.
 I liked sharing my thoughts on whatever the topic was, and I could be quite passionate about it at times.
 Most people didn’t seem to mind, and a few would say they liked what I shared, which made me feel good, but I could tell a few of them didn’t care about my views.
-I just wrote it off as thinking they just didn’t get me, but something would happen later that year to make me see there was more to my active participation than I realized.
+I just wrote it off as thinking they just didn’t get me, but something would happen later that year to help me begin to see that there may be something more to my active participation than just passion and enthusiasm.

 I was also proud of the knowledge I had obtained from working with people with addictions and it frustrated me when I felt some of my views weren’t being taken seriously.
 This wasn’t actually the case, as I knew some of the students liked and trusted what I had to say, but it’s how I allowed myself to feel at times.
 Fortunately, though, as the semester progressed I would realize what was actually making me feel the way I did.

 I had begun having doubts earlier that year about some of my personal views on counseling and addiction and I let it affect my self-confidence.
 I also felt like my identity was slipping away and I no longer felt as good about myself as I once did.
 The good news, though, was that I fought these insecurities and I was determined to emerge with what I would later call a quiet confidence.
 One where I didn’t feel the need to have all the answers and could simply sit back and let others share their views.

 Finally, as the semester was coming to an end, I began exhibiting this new-found confidence and it felt good knowing that once again self-awareness and my drive to grow had paid off.
 I left school with more knowledge than I had before and I was now able to show more confidence in my personal life as well.